chris00walker/domain-model/DDD_Artefacts/docs/domain_model_inventory.md

 2. Complete the event subscription mechanisms
 3. Implement explicit repositories for all aggregates
 4. Enhance domain services to fully support the business metrics defined in the acceptance criteria
+5. Develop tests for Admin context invariants (e.g., MFA enforcement for privileged roles)
+6. Complete integration between Admin and other contexts (especially for moderation workflows)

 ## 8. "As-Is" vs. "Should-Be" Analysis